Bloomberg-Beta/Manual/Manual.md

 ### After the exit...

-We haven’t gotten to do this part yet, but we intend to be disciplined about learning from every company.
+We are disciplined about learning from every company.
 We will write up a retrospective report where we evaluate our value added to the team -- vs. what we wish we could have added.
 We assess whether we were right on the risks the company faced, and what lessons we learned.
 Most important, we ask whether the founder would have asked for our money again.

 ### Company feedback on us